Reach Out Today

 Can you get addicted to lean?
 Absolutely.

 Opioids, such as codeine, have a high potential for abuse and addiction.
 Regular use of lean can lead to physical and psychological dependence where the body craves the substance, and withdrawal symptoms occur when the drug is not consumed.
+Using lean regularly can result in opioid withdrawal, which may include severe withdrawal symptoms that are difficult to manage without medical supervision.

 Lean withdrawal symptoms include: